-A record 32.1 million international tourists contributed MXN 246.1 billion (USD 15.5 billion) to the economy in 2015, with growth in people and monetary flows to the country outstripping growth in many advanced and emerging tourism economies in recent years.
+Growth in people and monetary flows to the country have outstripped growth in many advanced and emerging tourism economies in recent years.

 Tulum itself has seen exponential growth as a tourist spot – once a sleepy beach town home to just 30,000 residents, it’s now visited by over 2 million visitors a year.
-It’s increasing reputation as a more authentic, laidback alternative to other parts of Cancun is making it a popular hotspot.
-Additionally as home to a wealth of ancient Mayan ruins and the 1.3 million acre UNESCO world heritage site Sian Ka’an Biosphere Reserveis making it popular as an eco-tourism destination.
+Its increasing reputation as a more authentic, laidback alternative to other parts of Cancun makes it a popular hotspot.
+Additionally, as home to a wealth of ancient Mayan ruins and the 1.3 million acre UNESCO world heritage site, Sian Ka’an Biosphere Reserveis, it is a renowned eco-tourism destination.

 Why Invest in Tulum?

-Tulum tourism numbers have consistently grown year on year, and unlike many tourist destinations – occupancy is consistently excellent, thanks to its year-round appeal.
+Tulum tourism numbers have consistently grown year on year, and – unlike many tourist destinations – occupancy is consistently excellent thanks to the region’s year-round appeal.

-Average occupancy rates in Tulum are hitting 85%, so provide a consistent rental income, and increasing visitor numbers is driving growth in rental rates.
+Average occupancy rates in Tulum are hitting 85%, promising a consistent rental income.
+Moreover, increasing visitor numbers are driving growth in rental rates.

 Property prices still offer excellent value for money, with real room for increases – annual capital growth is projected at between 8 – 14% over the next decade.

-Additionally, development of properties within the area will always be somewhat “capped” by it’s proximity to protected natural features and ruins, liquidity should remain within the market – as saturation is unlikely.
+While development of properties within the area will always be somewhat “capped” by its proximity to protected natural features and ruins, liquidity should remain within the market as saturation is unlikely.

 For those looking to invest in an emerging but stable location, Tulum has it all.